NBC’s Mike Tirico travels 12,000 miles to pull double-duty, hosting Olympics and Super Bowl

-After a layover in Japan, and spending Tuesday adjusting to the 13-hour time difference, Tirico returned to hosting primetime Olympics coverage on Wednesday and Thursday.
+After a layover in Japan, and spending Tuesday adjusting to the 13-hour time difference, Tirico returned to hosting prime-time Olympics coverage on Wednesday and Thursday.
 Then on Friday, he flew to Los Angeles to begin hosting the network’s Super Bowl programming as well — and on Sunday, which NBC branded “Super Gold Sunday,” he’ll do something unprecedented.

 “Being able to host the Super Bowl and host the Olympics in the same day is...”
 Tirico said in an interview, trailing off. “[It’s] not even a dream because I’m not silly enough to dream that big.”